Primal-dual splitting methods for phase-field surfactant model with moving contact lines

 \section{Numerical experiments}

 In this section, we will demonstrate the performance of our primal-dual splitting methods for the PFS-MCL model and investigate the effects of surfactants on the contact line dynamics through a series of numerical experiments.
 In Sec.~\ref{sec:5.1}, we first perform a number of benchmark experiments to demonstrate the performance of our methods based on the JKO scheme.
-In Sec.~\ref{sec:5.2}, we investigate the effects of the surfactant concentration and its temperature-dependent diffusion rate on the equilibrium contact angle.
+In Sec.~\ref{sec:5.2}, we investigate the effects of the boundary mobility, surfactant concentration and its temperature-dependent diffusion rate on the moving conact line dynamics.
 Finally, in Sec.~\ref{sec:5.3} we will show some interesting examples illustrating the influence of surfactants on the wetting dynamics of droplets and the dewetting dynamics of liquid thin film on substrate.

 Unless specifically stated, in the subsequent numerical experiments we take the following values for the important parameters of the model and our algorithm